-In complying with the above Act, The uThukela district municipality has a functional risk management.
+In complying with the above Act, The uThukela district municipality has functional risk management.
 A risk assessment is conducted annually to review current risk and evaluate these risks for the new financial year.
 Thereafter risk action plans are developed to address these risks on the risk register.
 The risk register is monitored monthly, and progress of risk action plans is updated monthly.
 Risk Committee Meetings are held monthly, and reports are submitted to MANCO, EXCO and Council quarterly.

-The risk register includes fraud risk for example the risk register for Corporate Services, Budget, and Treasury Office, verification of employee to eliminate ghost employees on the payroll.
+The risk register includes fraud risk for example the risk registers for Corporate Services, Budget, and Treasury Office, verification of employee to eliminate ghost employees on the payroll.
 In addition, IT Fraud Risk on IT security and master file changes to systems and Supply Chain Management Fraud Risk.

-uThukela District Municipality Risk Management Policy and Strategy, Risk Management Framework, Risk Management Committee Charter and Anti-Fraud and Corruption Policy and Prevention Plan was developed and was adopted by Council on the 21 May 2024 and is reviewed annually.
-The policy provides a framework within which management can operate to enforce the pro-active ERM process and to inculcate the risk management efforts of the municipality to be optimized.
+uThukela District Municipality Risk Management Policy and Strategy, Risk Management Framework, Risk Management Committee Charter and Anti-Fraud and Corruption Policy and Prevention Plan were developed and was adopted by Council on the 21 May 2024 and is reviewed annually.
+The final product to inform 2025/2026 financial year is expected to be approved on the 30rd May 2025.
+The policy provides a framework within which management can operate to enforce the proactive ERM process and to inculcate the risk management efforts of the municipality to be optimized.